 - a) seclusion.
 This involves the child spending the whole day working on their own.
 This kind of work usually takes place in the Learning Mentors' office.
 Children may come into school after other children have arrived at, for example, 9:10am and leave before the other children go home at 3:00pm.
 They have their lunch on their own and do not attend assemblies or go to playtimes. - b) Saturday detentions.
 These would take place on Saturday mornings and are mostly used when there is another event already planned e.g. a football match.
 If a separate detention is planned, for safeguarding purposes, 2 staff must attend.
 The purpose of these detentions is to complete work that was missed when a behavioural incident occurred. - c) referrals.
-This is a formal arrangement where a child is asked to go to work in another school in the Trust for a period of time usually 3 days.
-The protocols for this work were established as part of the Behaviour Improvement Project (BIP) and are shared with parents/carers as part of the process - 6.6 In the most serious cases, where all interventions have failed or where behaviour is dangerous or a threat to another child or member of staff, we may use exclusions.
+This is a formal arrangement where a child is asked to go to work in another school for a period of time usually 3 days.
+The protocols for this work were established as part of the Behaviour Improvement Project (BIP).
+Our partner school is St Cyprian's school in Thornton Heath - 6.6 In the most serious cases, where all interventions have failed or where behaviour is dangerous or a threat to another child or member of staff, we may use exclusions.
 We do not wish to exclude any child from school, but sometimes this may be necessary.
 PAT has therefore adopted the standard national list of reasons for exclusion, and the standard guidance 'Improving behaviour and attendance: Guidance on exclusion from schools and pupil referral units (PRUs) 2008' We refer to this guidance in any decision to exclude a child from school.
 The relevant internet address is: